psenough/NPlusPlusAssistant/README.md

 * better icon

-* display nprofile road to 100% completion details / corruption checks
+* display nprofile road to 100% completion details / corruption checks on profile tab

 * button to relaunch steam in offline/online mode (useful for speedrunning)